sovahoan/PraxisProject_TactilePerception_WorkingMemory/README.md

      ![image](https://github.com/sovahoan/PraxisProject_TactilePerception_WorkingMemory/assets/143092181/7f3fa9c9-f941-4c59-97b1-e6a52d44773c)

-   - A clear and blank canvas, in case you need to add a heading, you can also visit the XAML file and add it, I also don't show the current pressure, you can see it in **Output** window (View > Output), or uncomment the line:
+   - A clear and blank canvas, in case you need to add a heading, you can also visit the XAML file and add it, I also don't show the current pressure, you can see it in **Output** window in Visual Studio (View > Output), or uncomment the line:
      ```
      pressureTextBlock.Text += $"Pressure: {averagePressure:F2}";
      ```